atharvthote/Vitraythi_Digital_Literacy_-Project/task-3-platforms/README.md

 This task focuses on exploring coding and collaboration platforms.

 ## 🔹 Coding Platform
-I used HackerRank to solve a beginner-level problem titled "Solve Me First".
+I used HackerRank to solve a beginner-level problem titled "Python Introduction".
 This helped me understand basic programming concepts and improve my problem-solving skills.

 ## 🔹 Google Form
 I created a Google Form titled "Digital Literacy Awareness Quiz" consisting of 5 questions, including multiple-choice and short-answer types.
 The form is designed to test basic knowledge of digital literacy among students.